 Is handle making difficult for you, or do you just not like making them?

-You’re not alone, handle making is one of the harder things to learn when you start making pottery.
+You’re not alone.
+Making a good handle is one of the harder things to learn when you start making pottery.

-I want to show you how easy it is to make handles super-fast, without all the mess and frustration.
+I want to show you how easy making ceramic handles with a handheld extruder can be without all the mess and frustration.

 Disclaimer: I have not been compensated by Scott Creek Pottery or any other company mentioned in this article.